-With the goal of being an Afropolitan university, UCT aims to become an intellectual meeting point and sought-after destination for international scholars who have an interest in Africa's place in the world.
+UCT aims to become an intellectual meeting place for international scholars who have an interest in Africa's place in the world.
 These projects focus on meeting this goal.

 African Climate and Development Initiative